-Originally owned and operated by Leyland Motors first as an articulated vehicle for parts deliveries then converted to a flat bed / shunting tractor for use around the Leyland Motors plant.
-This included the removal of all coupling gear and associated equipment.
+Originally owned by the Leyland Motors Plant, Lancashire, first as an articulated vehicle for parts deliveries then converted to a flat bed / shunting tractor for use around the plant.
+Leyland removed all coupling gear and associated equipment.

-The vehicle was never registered by Leyland Motors and was registered for the first time in 1994 when the vehicle entered preservation.
-A local registration mark ?CU? was offered which is South Shields.
+The vehicle was never registered by Leyland Motors and was registered for the first time in 1994 with the DVLA.

 Morris Oxford four-door saloon